Gauge and Averaging in Gravitational Self-force: Abstract

 \section{Abstract}

-A difficulty with previous treatments of the gravitational self-force is that an explicit formula for the force is available only in a particular gauge (Lorenz gauge), where the force in other gauges must be found through a transformation law.
+A difficulty with previous treatments of the gravitational self-force is that an explicit formula for the force is available only in a particular gauge (Lorenz gauge), where the force in other gauges must be found through a transformation law once the Lorenz gauge force is known.
 For a class of gauges satisfying a ``parity condition'' ensuring that the Hamiltonian center of mass of the particle is well-defined, I show that the gravitational self-force is always given by the angle-average of the bare gravitational force.
 To derive this result I replace the computational strategy of previous work with a new approach, wherein the form of the force is first fixed up to a gauge-invariant piece by simple manipulations, and then that piece is determined by working in a gauge designed specifically to simplify the computation.
 This offers significant computational savings over the Lorenz gauge, since the Hadamard expansion is avoided entirely and the metric perturbation takes a very simple form.
 I also show that the rest mass of the particle does not evolve due to first-order self-force effects.
-Finally, I consider the ``mode sum regularization'' scheme for computing the self-force in black hole background spacetimes, and use the angle-average form of the force to show that the same mode-by-mode subtraction may be performed in all gauges satisfying the parity condition.
-This helps provide a practical foundation for the computation of self-forces in the Kerr background.
+Finally, I consider the ``mode sum regularization'' scheme for computing the self-force in black hole background spacetimes, and use the angle-average form of the force to show that the same mode-by-mode subtraction may be performed in all parity-regular gauges.
+It appears plausible that suitably modified versions of the Regge-Wheeler and radiation gauges (convenient to Schwarzschild and Kerr, respectively) are in this class.

 The leading-order deviation from geodesic motion proportional to the mass of a body---interpreted as the force due to the body's own gravitational field---is known as the gravitational self-force.
 A recurring source of difficulty in both the theoretical treatment and practical computation of the self-force has been the choice of \textit{gauge} in which the metric perturbation and force are expressed.
 In particular, early treatments \cite{mino-sasaki-tanaka,quinn-wald,detweiler-whiting,poisson-review} required a specific gauge choice---Lorenz gauge---even to define the perturbed trajectory (via a point particle hypothesis coupled with ``Lorenz gauge relaxation'' \cite{quinn-wald,gralla-wald} to allow non-geodesic motion), and a proposed extension of the results to other gauges \cite{barack-ori-gauge} restricted to gauge vectors that are continuous at the particle, even though the metric perturbation is singular.
 At a theoretical level, this elevates a particular gauge to fundamental status, to the exclusion of other gauges that seem equally nice, such as any gauge where the point particle $1/r$ singularity corresponds to linearized Schwarzschild in Cartesian Schwarzschild coordinates, as opposed to the Cartesian isotropic coordinates that correspond to Lorenz gauge.\footnote{The (discontinuous) gauge vector that changes the singularity from isotropic to Schwarzschild type is given by $\xi^i=n^i=x^i/r$ in Fermi normal coordinates.} And at a practical level, one has excluded the standard gauges of black hole perturbation theory \cite{barack-ori-gauge}.